 What Is the Cost of Attendance, and Why Does It Matter?

 A school’s cost of attendance (COA) is the average cost to attend for a single year on a full-time basis.
-Cost of attendance includes tuition and fees, books and supplies, room and board, transportation, and personal expenses.
+The cost of attendance includes tuition and fees, books and supplies, room and board, transportation, and personal expenses.

 Each school is required by federal law to publish its COA, and since July 1, 2011, the Department of Education has been required to publish that information.